google/zetasql/docs/aggregate_functions.md

 Returns `NULL` if the input contains only `NULL`s.

+Returns `NULL` if the input contains no rows.

 Returns `Inf` if the input contains `Inf`.

 Returns `-Inf` if the input contains `-Inf`.